-Fiscal Year 2015-16 Highlights including Special Projects and Purchases
+Fiscal Year 2016-17 Highlights including Special Projects and Purchases

-- Using in-house talent, repaired several minor stormwater infrastructure issues - Continued proactive and reactive maintenance of issues related to the flow of stormwater - Installed bulkhead on Plantation Drive at a cost of \$73,838 - Installed bulkhead on Captain's Cove at a cost of \$5,417
+- Using in-house talent, repaired several minor stormwater infrastructure issues - Continued proactive and reactive maintenance of issues related to the flow of stormwater - Made drainage improvements on Teakwood at a cost of \$7,550 - Installed new weir in Town Hall pond a cost of \$18,995

 The Town Council renewed its commitment to continue to improve stormwater management in this community.
 We continue to fund our stormwater management efforts through Ad Valorem taxes rather than, as other localities have, establishing a separate stormwater utility funded by user fees.
-The concept of a separate utility was examined several years ago and the Public Works
+The concept of a separate utility was examined several years ago and the Public Works Advisory Board deemed, with input from our Finance Officer (Councilman

-Advisory Board deemed, with input from our Finance Officer (Councilman Van Slyke) the current approach to be the most appropriate at this time.
+Van Slyke) the current approach to be the most appropriate at this time.